Adell02/LORA-NET/README.md

 ## Usage
-### Setup
+### Set up
-The following steps indicate the procedure to SETUP the program:
+The following steps indicate the procedure to SET UP the program:
 1) `Download` or `clone the repository`
 2) Connect the LoRa module to the Arduino Uno as shown <a href="#hardware-connections">here</a>.
 3) Compile and upload the `Arduino_gui.ino` file located in directory `GUI_V.0\Arduino_GUI`